ArnoldDP/OStim-Community-Modlist/README.md

 You have a mod loading after flat world map framework.
 Properly sort any mods that you add post installation otherwise a lot of things will be broken, not just the map.

-*I want to change the replacer for "x character".
+*I want to change the replacer for X character.
 How can I do that?*

 The simple way is to overwrite the "npcmerg2" mod found in the gen files separator near the bottom.
-Make sure you overwrite both the mod and the plugins
+Make sure you overwrite both the mod and the plugins.
 The more difficult way to do it is to generate a new Easy NPC output.
 Refer to the mod page for a more detailed explanation on how to use the tool.

 *How do I fast travel?*

 Innkeepers and some general stores will sell an item called a Travel Pack.
-Left click this item in your inventory and it will allow you to fast travel
+Left click this item in your inventory and it will allow you to fast travel.

 *Is Serana Dialogue Add-on included?*

-No
+No.

 *Will you add Serana Dialogue Add-on?*

-No, but you can
+No, but you can.

 *Why not?*